mimitr/Princess-Rescue-Puzzle-Game/README.md

 ## Overview

 A dungeon-style puzzle game development following agile development process.
-This project was developed by Mimi Tran and Ellen Duan.
+This project was developed by **Mimi Tran** and **Ellen Duan**.

 ### Dungeon layout